Tuesday, 17 January 2023

 The Blue Lagoon pool, restaurant and bar.
 Great place for a snack

-The food at least this night, is as you would expect on a French ship – impressive.
+The food at least this night is as you would expect on a French ship – impressive.
 First night I had a delicious Beef Wellington.
-Our restaurant of choice is Sila which in the Inuit language means 'sky' and it definitely lived up to its name, the view was glorious.
+Our restaurant of choice is Sila which in the Inuit language means 'sky' and it definitely lived up to its name.
+The view was glorious.
 The more formal dining room is called Nuna which means 'earth'.
 Afternoon tea is served at 4-5pm daily and it’s a delight - croissants, madeleines, flans, waffles - and other delicacies.
-All served with – bubbles or French cider.
-And there’s always the cocktail of the day; all the alcohol on the ship is included in the price of your voyage (except for top shelf stuff which is fine with us) and to get to the cocktail or other of the day (or other things), we ride the elevator.
+All served with bubbles or French cider.
+And there’s always the cocktail of the day; all the alcohol on the ship is included in the price of your voyage (except for top shelf labels which is fine with us) and to get to the cocktail or other drinks of the day (or other distractions), we ride the elevator.
 What’s the significance of that you might wonder?
 It is quite a stunning experience.

 In the reception area the artwork is playing in sync with that in the lift atrium

-In the evening we are entertained with a variety of live background music played by one or two musicians - piano, sax, guitar, harp and vocals.
-The harp is delightful and a most unusual accompaniment to South American music.
+In the evening we are entertained with a variety of live ‘background’ music played by one or two musicians - piano, sax, guitar, harp and vocals.
+The harp is delightful.
+A most unusual instrument to play South American music but it works so well.

 No comments: